 There are a number of very typical hobbies that may be turned into profitable side businesses, such as selling finished handcrafted products at a craft market, like knit wool gloves.
 However, most hobbies may be approached from a business perspective.

 For example, musicians can offer samples or provide guitar instruction.

 Streaming video games is a viable economic opportunity for gamers who want to participate in the “creative economy.”
-Gardeners can gather fruit to produce jams and pies to supply local restaurants, or they can develop seeds into seedlings to sell.
+Gardeners can gather fruit to produce homemade preserves and baked goods for sale to area restaurants, or they can develop seeds into seedlings to sell.

 Both options are available to them.

 You need to ask yourself a few questions about your motives and the practicality of your concept before you can transform a hobby into a company.